TomNomNom/Vimeo-Uploader/README.md

 The suggested use-case for hooks is to store an MD5 hash of a file post-upload, and checking if the MD5 hash of a file has already been stored on pre-upload to avoid uploading the same video twice.
 Some example hooks written in PHP are provided that do just this; albeit in a simplistic manner.

+## Notes
+* The script will always check your upload quota before uploading videos